cgvirus/Blackmagic-Resolve-Plugins/README.md

 # Blackmagic-Resolve-Plugins
-A collection of plugins, scripts macro and fuse by CGVIRUS
+A collection of plugins, scripts macro and fuse by CGVIRUS for Blackmagic Vinci Resolve and Fusion.